 Butter is a convenient substitute for vegetable oil, especially when it comes to baking.

 Butter has a low smoke point and burns quickly.

-Therefore, it should not be used for frying on high heat.
+So it shouldn’t be used for frying on high heat.

-One solution is to mix butter with another oil substitute (e.g. canola oil).
+One solution is to mix melted butter with another oil substitute (e.g. canola oil).

 You can substitute vegetable oil for applesauce in baking recipes that require a moistening agent such as cakes, muffins, and brownies.